Thank you to all our faculty and staff for assisting DSS to support students with disabilities.

 - Reviewing Testing Requests / Uploading exam files

 If you have questions or need assistance, contact DSS at 805-493-3464 or email firstname.lastname@example.org .

 You should include the following statement in your syllabus:

 California Lutheran University is committed to providing reasonable aids and services to students with disabilities in compliance with Section 504 of the Rehabilitation Act of 1973 and ADA of 1990 with its Amendments.
 Students can request needed accommodations for this course, or other settings on campus, by registering with Disability Support Services (DSS).
-DSS is located in the Academic Services building, and can be contacted at (805) 493-3464 or firstname.lastname@example.org.
+Accommodations are not retro-active, and students are encouraged to contact DSS and their instructors about their disability-related needs at the beginning of the semester/ term or as quickly as possible.
+DSS is located in the Academic Services building, and can be contacted at (805) 493-3464 or email@example.com .